-The Council will need the group/ organisation to demonstrate that their proposal provides a value which will be used to offset the monetary 'rental' value over the term of the lease.
+The Council will need any group/organisation to demonstrate that their proposal provides a societal and economic value which will be used to offset the monetary 'rental' value or income potential to the Council over the term of the lease or in some cases the freehold value; which is often referred to as 'less than best'.

-This is required to satisfy the 'less than best' report when seeking approval by the Councils Elected Members of Cabinet as part of the Council fulfilling its obligations to achieve 'best consideration reasonably obtainable' as stated under Section 123, Local Government Act.
+This is required to satisfy the 'less than best' report when seeking approval by the Councils Elected Members of Cabinet; fulfilling the Councils obligations to achieve 'best consideration reasonably obtainable' under Section 123, Local Government Act - the General Disposal Consent given to Councils.